John E. Fogarty

-John Edward Fogarty (March 23, 1913 – January 10, 1967) was a Congressman from Rhode Island for 26 years.
+John Edward Fogarty (March 23, 1913 – January 10, 1967) was a congressman from Rhode Island for 26 years.
 He was a member of the Democratic Party.
-John Edward Fogarty was influential in passing numerous legislations and acts.
+He was influential in passing numerous legislations and acts.
 For his service he received awards and honors.

 Early life and education

 John E. Fogarty was born in Providence, Rhode Island, March 23, 1913.
 He attended La Salle Academy and Providence College, afterwards settling in Harmony, Rhode Island.
 Fogarty was employed as a bricklayer and was also active in Rhode Island's Bricklayers Union Number 1, of which he became president.

 Political and military career

 Start of political career

 In 1940 Fogarty was a successful Democratic candidate for the United States House of Representatives.
 He served from January 3, 1941, until his death.

 From December 1944 to February 1945 he traveled and worked with a Seabee battalion in the Pacific Theater as a member of the Naval Affairs Committee.